London Borough of Havering: Public transport

 The District line of the London Underground runs roughly east–west through the middle of the borough and there is an extensive network of London Bus routes, linking all districts to Romford and other places beyond the borough.
-The London, Tilbury and Southend line (operated by c2c) passes through the borough in two places and the Great Eastern Main Line passes through the north of the borough serving Romford, Gidea Park and Harold Wood.
+The London, Tilbury & Southend line (operated by c2c) passes through the borough in two places and the Great Eastern Main Line (GEML) passes through the north of the borough serving Romford, Gidea Park and Harold Wood.
 Elizabeth line runs stopping services via the GEML, and Greater Anglia operate non-stop services running straight through these stations.
 There is also a branch line from Romford to Upminster which is currently operated by London Overground.
 There are proposals for transport improvements in the south of the borough where the population is expected to rise.

 Modernisation of railway transport in Havering

 In May 2015, stopping services operated by Abellio Greater Anglia at the time, were replaced by Transport for London's new railway service, TfL Rail.
 These services ran new Class 345 trains, and occasionally some older Class 315 services.
-In May of 2022, TfL Rail was rebranded as Elizabeth line, and all Class 315 trains were scrapped.
+In May 2022, TfL Rail was rebranded as Elizabeth line, and all Class 315 trains were scrapped.